Syed-Hamza-Zahir/CICD_with_Jenkins/README.md

 ### Step 5
 The build enviroment windown takes the ssh key, eng114.pem to connect Jenkins to the AWS EC2 instance.

-Our set up lows like now:
+Our set up looks like this now:
 ![plan.png](plan.png)